-Students who aim to work in zoos, wildlife rehabilitation clinics, or aquariums need to earn degrees in Captive Wildlife Care and Education.
+Students who aim to work in zoos, wildlife rehabilitation clinics, or aquariums need to earn degrees in Captive Wildlife Care.
 In this degree program, you will gain hands-on experience in animal training, handling, and health.

 You will also learn how to create exhibit spaces that provide stimulation and enrichment for captive animals.
 You will gain the knowledge you need to effectively educate the public and help people understand how they can protect wild animals.